 The CESA is the same as the analysis area, described in Section 3.16.1.
 The proposed project would add to the ongoing growth of households within the region, especially during peak operational years.
-This increase in household levels would be coupled with existing household growth from current economic conditions and other local economic contributors such as the Morenci Mine.
-New demands on infrastructure resulting from the proposed project are small relative to the socioeconomic benefits from additional tax revenues that would be generated directly and indirectly by the project.
+This increase in local population and household levels would be coupled with existing household growth from current economic conditions and other local economic contributors such as the Morenci Mine.
+New demands on infrastructure, such as housing development and increased usage of utilities, schools, and law enforcement, resulting from the proposed project are small relative to the socioeconomic benefits from additional tax revenues that would be generated directly and indirectly by the project.
 Cumulative impacts to socioeconomic resources are expected to be positive.